-Practical guidance for remote hearings can be found in Section Seven of this e-book (Litigation in a Virtual World).
+Practical guidance for remote hearings (including private hearings) can be found in Section Seven of this e-book (Litigation in a Virtual World).

 5. What about the backlog?

 The backlog of cases is constituted by hearings which were adjourned, and claims which were not made due to the pandemic.